testriscv/CometVivado/README.md

 ## Comet RTL files

+The latest working RTL sources of comet are downloadable for ASIC or FPGA targets following those two links :

 - [Latest ASIC RTL](https://gitlab.inria.fr/srokicki/comet/-/jobs/artifacts/rework/browse?job=catapult_ASIC)
 - [Latest Xilinx RTL](https://gitlab.inria.fr/srokicki/comet/-/jobs/artifacts/rework/browse?job=catapult_Xilinx)

 ## Dependencies
 To compile the simulator:
   - cmake
+  - the boost program_options library

-To compile the benchmarks:
+To compile the tests:
   - [RISC-V GNU toolchain](https://github.com/riscv/riscv-tools)

 ## Building the simulator

-Once the repository cloned, `cd` into it and run:
+Once the repository cloned, `cd` into it.

+Make sure that all the dependencies are met by installing `cmake` and the `program_options` library from boost using your package manager or directly from the sources.

+For exemple on a debian based system, run `sudo apt install cmake libboost-program-options`.

 ```
 mkdir build && cd build